County or National

 Mollie Cleggett

-This double fours sees Canterbury pitted against Betteshanger.
+This double fours sees Canterbury pitted against Betteshanger, by 15 July.

 Rules